Some doctors refer to this as an abdominal delivery.

 - The mother has previously given birth via C-section.

 A cesarean might also occur by maternal choice.
 A person might choose CDMR for a complex range of reasons, according to a 2017 study, such as:

 - a fear of pain during childbirth or anxiety about vaginal delivery

 - interactions with healthcare professionals

-- influences including the media, friends, and family
+- a range of social influences, including the media, friends, and family

-- the feeling of control over the birthing process
+- a feeling of control over the birthing process

-A cesarean is a serious procedure that requires a longer healing process than a vaginal delivery.
-Only opt for a CDMR once you have a full picture of the risks.
+A cesarean is an intensive procedure that requires a longer healing process than a vaginal delivery.
+Only opt for a CDMR once a doctor provides a clear picture of the risks.